ogurcan/blockchain/ethereum/doc/Creating, Deploying and Using a Contract.md

 ## What is next?

 You learned about the very basics of the contracts.
 Now it is time to into a bit more details.
 You can continue to the Sending Ethers using Contracts example.

-> Ethereum contracts are account holding objects on the ethereum blockchain.
-They contain code functions and can interact with other contracts, make decisions, store data, and send ether to others.
-Contracts are defined by their creators, but their execution, and by extension the services they offer, is provided by the ethereum network itself.
-They will exist and be executable as long as the whole network exists, and will only disappear if they were programmed to self destruct.